openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-This function returns the sine of the specified operand, returning the same values as the libm ``sin`` functions would, and handles error conditions in the same way.
+This function returns the sine of the specified argument, returning the same values as the libm ``sin`` functions would, and handles error conditions in the same way.